-- For a 1D spectra, for example, K11 or the streamwise component, the Kolmogorov constant has been found to be anywhere between 0.4 and 0.6 [1, 2]. - The most common value that you will find in literature is 0.5. - For the spanwise component or K22, the values are different. - But independently of the difference of the Kolmogorov constant, all the spectra show a similar behavior in the inertial range. - The main difference between the 1D and 3D spectra curves is seen in the range of the integral scales. - The 1D spectrum does not break down like the 3D spectrum, as shown in the figure.
+- For a 1D spectra, for example, K11 or the streamwise component, the Kolmogorov constant has been found to be anywhere between 0.4 and 0.6 [1, 2]. - The most common value that you will find in literature is 0.5. - For the spanwise component or K22, the values are different. - But independently of the different values of the Kolmogorov constant, all the spectra show a similar behavior in the inertial range.

+- The main difference between the 1D and 3D spectra curves is seen in the range of the integral scales. - The 1D spectrum does not break down like the 3D spectrum, as shown in the figure. - Usually, the 1D spectrum is used for physical experiments. - Why?
+Because measuring locally all velocity fluctuations (u', v', w') at the same time is not easy in physical experiments. - Instead, in numerical simulations we can use the 1D or 3D spectrum.